tock/tock/doc/reference/trd-syscalls.md

 from the Tock kernel through the system call programming interface.

-This document describes Tock's system call programming interface (API) and application binary interface (ABI).
+This document describes Tock's system call programming interface (API) and application binary interface (ABI) for 32-bit ARM Cortex-M and RISC-V RV32I platforms.
 It describes the system calls that Tock implements, their semantics, and how a userspace process invokes them.
+The ABI for other architectures, if supported, will be described in other documents.

 2 Design Considerations
 ===============================